Gautam3131/Digital-Hero/docs/ci-cd.md

 The repository contains two GitHub Actions workflows:

 - `.github/workflows/ci.yml` runs on pull requests and pushes to `main` or `develop`.
 It installs the locked dependency tree, checks Node modules, builds the React app, runs the SQLite-backed E2E suite, audits production dependencies, and stores the `dist/` artifact.
 - `.github/workflows/deploy.yml` runs after the reusable CI workflow passes on `main` or through manual dispatch.
-It publishes a backend image to GHCR, triggers the Render backend deploy hook, waits for `/health`, and deploys the Vite frontend to Vercel.
+It links and deploys the backend to Railway, waits for `/health`, and deploys the Vite frontend to Vercel.

 ## GitHub Environment